Use the arrows to scroll through some of Auburn's

 Select a college or school to learn more about how they make Auburn excellent.

-Auburn earned the #3 spot on Southern Living's list of "The South's Best College Town."
+Auburn earned a top spot on Southern Living's list of "The South's Best College Towns."

-Men's Health ranked Auburn's Recreation and Wellness Center #7 in the country.
-The center was also ranked the 3rd most luxurious student recreation center by collegerank.net.
+Men's Health ranked Auburn's Recreation and Wellness Center as one of the "Coolest College Recreation Centers in America."
+The center was also ranked the third most luxurious student recreation center in the country by collegerank.net.

 The center's group fitness program has between 120 and 150 classes a week, ranging from meditation to gravity intervals.

-Auburn has more than 500 organizations and clubs to get involved with!
+Auburn has more than 500 organizations and clubs, from AU Singers to the Zoo, Exotics and Wildlife Club.

-The 29,976 students that make up Auburn's student body, represent all 50 states as well as more than 94 countries.
+The 30,440 students that make up Auburn's student body represent 47 states and 98 countries.

-Auburn University was the first, and only, university in Alabama to be recognized as a Green Ribbon School by the U.S. Department of Education.
+Auburn University was the first university in Alabama to be recognized as a Green Ribbon School by the U.S. Department of Education.

-Included in The Princeton Review's Guide to 375 Green Colleges, 2017
+Auburn is included in The Princeton Review's Guide to 399 Green Colleges, 2018.

-Auburn University's campus spans a total of 1,825 acres.
-Campus includes 84 major academic buildings plus one campus in Ariccia, Italy.
+Auburn's campus spans a total of 1,825 acres in Alabama, plus one campus in Ariccia, Italy.

-With more than 184,000 square feet, the Student Center provides places for students to congregate, eat, and study.
-Last year, nearly 2 million people visited the Student Center while they were on campus.
+With more than 184,000 square feet, the Student Center provides places for students to congregate, eat and study.
+Last year, nearly 2 million people visited it while they were on campus.

 Use the arrows to browse photos of Auburn's campus.
 Mouse over the + icon for more details about campus life.